linode/apl-docs/product/faq.md

 <details>
   <summary>What are the minimal requirements to install Otomi?</summary>

-Otomi requires a running Kubernetes cluster of version `1.18` up to `1.23` using a Node pool with at least `6 vCPU` and `8 GiB memory`, but more is recommended.
-When using the `custom` provider (when installing Kubernetes on a not supported provider), make sure Otomi can create a K8s LoadBalancer Service that is accessible from your machine (but not using 127.0.0.1).
+Otomi requires a running Kubernetes cluster of version `1.20` up to `1.23` using a Node pool with at least `6 vCPU` and `8 GiB memory`, but more is recommended.
+When using the `custom` provider (when installing Kubernetes on a unsupported provider), make sure Otomi can create a K8s LoadBalancer Service that is accessible from your machine (but not using 127.0.0.1).

 </details>